 Sophia married Eber Howe, a printer/publisher; they moved to Ohio where they demonstrated their commitment to the abolitionist movement.
 Miranda Hull married her sister Vilera’s widower, William Conley, after Vilera’s death in 1835; she raised her own son and Vilera’s two children on property across the road from the Hull house.
 Vilera is buried in the family cemetery with her parents.
 Minerva Hull died at age 26, unmarried and childless, while Aurilla married twice and had seven children in all.
 Aurilla, with her second husband, Robert Wheelock, purchased the Hull house from her sister, Polly, in1849.
 Several Wheelock family members are buried in the Hull Family Cemetery.
 Most of the Hull children lived and died in the Lancaster area.
 However, their offspring were part of the westward movement, and many of them settled in Ohio, Indiana, Illinois, and Wisconsin.

-The Hull House is the oldest stone dwelling in Erie County, New York.
-Built c.1810 by Warren Hull for his wife, Polly, and their children, the federal style dwelling was built into a hill so that, from the street, two stories are apparent.
-From the back, however, the basement level is accessible.
+The Hull House is the oldest fully restored stone dwelling in Erie County, New York.
+Built c.1810 by Warren Hull for his wife, Polly, and their children.
+The federal style dwelling was built into a hill so that, from the street, two stories are apparent.
+From the back, however, the basement level is accessible at ground level and three stories are observed.
 Throughout the house, one can find the original woodwork in flooring, doorways, some original windows, window seats, stairways, banisters and fireplace mantels and jambs.

 The main floor of the house consists of an entrance hallway with a common room (kitchen), pantry and back hallway on the right (east) and the parlor and sitting room on the left (west).
 The two original fireplaces in the parlor and the sitting room are still in place, while the larger common room fireplace that had at one time been removed, is now fully restored.